Let’s Talk 800-528-4058

 2. Assign GTINs to Your Products

-After you have a GS1 prefix, you can start assigning GTINs to your products.
+You can start assigning GTINs to your products after you have a GS1 prefix.
 Each product in your lineup should be assigned a unique GTIN.
 GTIN data must be entered into GS1’s database, as well as your own record-keeping software.

 3. Create Labels, Barcodes, or Serial Nameplates

-Once an item has been assigned a GTIN, you will need to place that number in a conspicuous location on your products.
-There are several ways in which you can affix GTINs to products.
-However, it is important that you select a method that is difficult to replicate so that fraudsters cannot easily alter, remove, or modify GTINs.
+Once an item has a GTIN, you will need to place that number in a conspicuous location on your products.
+There are several ways to affix GTINs to products.
+However, it is important that you select a method that’s difficult to replicate so fraudsters can’t easily alter, remove, or modify GTINs.

 With that goal in mind, we recommend creating identification nameplates, panels, or other ID labels and affixing them to your products.
-If you are not sure which specific durable solution to implement, an experienced nameplate and panel manufacturer can help you find the ideal option for your product identification needs.
+If you aren’t sure which specific durable solution to implement, an experienced nameplate and panel manufacturer—such as Metalphoto of Cincinnati—can help you find the ideal option for your product identification needs.

-Such a partner can assist with every panel and nameplate design aspect, including selecting which materials to use and choosing a placement location.
-It can also help you decide what size and shape to make your custom panels so they do not interfere with product performance or aesthetics.
+Companies like MPC can assist with every panel and nameplate design aspect, including selecting which materials to use and choosing a placement location.
+They can also help you decide what size and shape to make your custom panels so they don’t interfere with product performance or aesthetics.

 4. Implement Your System